Benchpress: A Scalable and Versatile Workflow for Benchmarking Structure Learning Algorithms: Benchpress modules and JSON configuration files

 \section{Benchpress modules and JSON configuration files}

-In this section we describe the modules of \ttl and the structure of the \smk \proglang{JSON} \citep{pezoa2016foundations} configuration file, which serves as interface for the user. \smk is a highly popular workflow management system with a custom \proglang{Python}-based programming language enabling the so-called \smk \emph{rules}, which build the core of a workflow.
-Each rule typically comprises four types of fields: the \emph{input} and \emph{output} field, defining the input and output files, respectively, the \emph{script} and \emph{container} field, defining the script for generating the output files based on the input files, and the \dkr image used for running the script, respectively.
+In this section, we describe the modules of \ttl and the structure of the \proglang{JSON} \citep{pezoa2016foundations} configuration file, which serves as the interface for the user.
+As \ttl is implemented as a \smk workflow, a brief overview of the latter will help to illustrate the overall concept of the tool. \smk is a highly popular workflow management system with a custom \proglang{Python}-based programming language enabling the so-called \smk \emph{rules}, which build the core of a workflow.
+Each rule typically comprises four types of fields: the \code{input} and \code{output} fields, defining the input and output files, respectively, the \code{script} and \code{container} fields, defining the script for generating the output files based on the input files, and the \dkr image used for running the script, respectively.

-When requesting an output file from a specific rule, \smk will automatically pattern match the input files of the rule with the output files of other rules, before executing the script.
-In this way, \smk will recursively start a chain reaction of executions, where each rule is only dependent on its ancestors through its input files.
-Thus, the structure of rule relationships may be interpreted as a DAG, where an arrow from a rule A to another rule B indicates that an output file from A matches an input file from B. Each rule lives in an independent container and the DAG relationship enables parallel executions.
+When requesting an output file from a specific rule, \smk will automatically pattern-match the input files of the rule with the output files of other rules, before executing the script.
+In this way, \smk will recursively start a chain reaction of executions, where each rule only depends on its ancestors through its input files.
+Thus, the structure of rule relationships may be represented as a DAG, where an arrow from rule A to rule B indicates that an output file from A matches an input file from B. Each rule lives in an independent \sng container and the DAG relationship enables parallel executions.
+Note that, \sng is a container management system which requires fewer operating system privileges than \emph{e.g.}\ \dkr, making it possible to run \ttl on shared servers as opposed to \dkr which is usually blocked for security reasons.

 \smk has built-in support for reading configuration files in \proglang{JSON} format, passed as an argument to the program.
 The \proglang{JSON} file provides a simple \emph{key-value} format which is easy to interpret and modify.
 This property is heavily exploited by \ttl, where the \proglang{JSON} file gives a complete interface for the user, without modifying the rules.
-In the following we will use the \texttt{typewriter} style to indicate keys and \vals{bold italic} style for values.
 When the value of a key is another \proglang{JSON} object or a list, we call it a \emph{section}.